UWPCE-PythonCert/SystemDevelopment/_sources/scipy.txt

 This is harder to find explanations for -- and will help you understand what's really going on under the hood.

-NOTE: I've been using numpy and its predecessors for long time -- so have kind of forgotten what is obvious and what is not -- so:
+NOTE: I've been using numpy and its predecessors for long time --

- **ask questions**
+so have kind of forgotten what is obvious and what is not -- so:

- as we go!
+**Ask questions** as we go!

 Getting started
 ================